Can you explain the tradition’s seal?

-In the traditional Gardnerian and Alexandrian systems, a scourge (flogger) is used ritually, particularly in the 1st and 2nd degree initiations.
+In the traditional Gardnerian and Alexandrian systems, a scourge (flogger) is used ritually, particularly in the traditional 1st and 2nd degree initiations.
 The scourge has existed at least since ancient Egypt, and as a punishment is referred to in Hebrew and Christian biblical texts.
 As a magickal tool, in recent times its use appears to stem largely from Gardner himself, who evidently had a bit of a penchant for such activities.
-It is possible to use scourging to access altered states — this is a technique that has been used for centuries, though is certainly not for everyone because it typically requires scourging much more intensely and for longer periods.
+It is possible to use scourging to access altered states, if one is so inclined — this is a technique that has been used for centuries, though is certainly not for everyone because it typically requires scourging much more intensely and for longer periods.

 We have used a scourge in our initiations when we were still using the more old school Gardnerian/Alexandrian rituals, but have moved on from using them.
 However, if a candidate specifically wants it in their ritual, the rituals can be adapted to suit their needs.

 Why don’t you use a Book of Shadows?